kurt-rhee/kurt-rhee.github.io/_posts/2021-12-06-project-layout-automation-and-electrical-clustering.md

 ---

 # Motivation
-Designing a photovoltaic powerplant takes a long time.
+Designing a photovoltaic power plant takes a long time.
 Generally it also takes a lot of skilled labor, but sometimes it doesn't make sense to design an entire power plant from start to finish before making a decision regarding the plant's design.
 If we can iterate very quickly over a set of indicative designs and then feed these designs into both a performance model and a financial model, we can improve project economics by searching a parameter space that would be too large, too slow and too error prone to create by humans alone.
 The solution space below shows a set of programs that can be used individually or in a pipeline depending on the project's maturity to very quickly determine project economics.

 # Solution
 In order to quickly generate designs and then feed these design parameters into a financial model, the layout of the photovoltaic panels on given parcels of land must be determined.